JetBrains/teamcity-documentation/topics/managing-two-factor-authentication.md

 teamcity.2fa.mandatoryUserGroupKey=SYSTEM_ADMINISTRATORS_GROUP
 ```

 User groups with mandatory 2FA mode share this requirement with their child user groups.
 You can use this behavior to force 2FA for multiple groups at once.
-To do this, create a new user group, assign its key to the `mandatoryUserGroupKey` internal property, and set this group as a parent for all existing groups whose users are required to use 2FA.
+To do this, create a new user group, assign its key to the `teamcity.2fa.mandatoryUserGroupKey` internal property, and set this group as a parent for all existing groups whose users are required to use 2FA.

 <img src="dk-2FAGroups.png" width="708" alt="Parent user group with enforced 2FA"/>